The Only Apartment Moving Checklist You’ll Ever Need

 8 Weeks Out: Give Notice and Get Organized

-Even if you’re not required to give a full eight weeks’ notice, if you can, do it.
+Even if you’re not required to give a full eight weeks’ notice, you should do it if you can.
 Giving as much notice as possible only helps get you in the good graces of your landlord, which is never a bad thing — especially when it comes to references.
-Oh, and make it official.
-Give your notice in writing.
+Oh, and make it official: Give your notice in writing.

 Create Your Moving Folder

-Take a copy of your notice letter and slip it into a newly created folder, notebook, or file that will be dedicated to your move from now on.
+Take a copy of your notice letter and slip it into a newly created folder, notebook, or file that will be dedicated to your moving apartment checklist from now on.
 This is where you’ll put all important paperwork, notes, reminders, invoices, etc. — anything to do with your move — in a safe, easily accessible place.

 Find Out Basic Details for Your Move

-When you give your notice, it’s also a great time to ask about what the latest rules and requirements are for moving out of your apartment.
+The day you give your notice is also a great time to ask about what the latest rules and requirements are for moving out of your apartment.
 Moving to or from a high-rise apartment?
 Then this step is especially important.
 Required to schedule your move with your building?
 Need any special permits from the management or city for parking a moving truck or container?
 Even if you’re using full-service movers, you need to double-check on this.
-This paperwork can take time, so find out what you’ll need now, so you can start planning ahead.
-If you’re moving in a busy urban area, see our big-city moving tips to cut down on stress
+This paperwork can take time, so find out what you’ll need now so you can start planning ahead.
+If you’re moving in a busy urban area, see our big-city moving tips to cut down on stress.

 Create Your Moving Budget

-This is a great time to dive into how much you can spend on your move.
+This may be one of the most important items on your apartment moving checklist: Figuring out how much you can spend on your move.
 Include a range, from your ideal amount up to the ceiling of what you can afford.
 This range will guide your choices and options throughout the rest of your move.
 Knowing what you can and can’t afford helps you not only to prioritize but also keeps you from wasting time contemplating options that, alas, are not an option.

 Stop Buying New Things